jg-rp/python-jsonpath/docs/quickstart.md

     print(matches)
 ```

-The string representation of a [`JSONPathMatch`](api.md#jsonpath.JSONPathMatch) shows the matched object and the canonical path to that object in the given data.
+The string representation of a [`JSONPathMatch`](api.md#jsonpath.JSONPathMatch) shows the matched object and the canonical path to that object.

 ```text
 'Sue' @ $['users'][0]['name']